-Sustainability: We want to work with those we support to help them grow their market profile, improve their ability to raise funds and expand the services they provide for the people they help, beyond our period of support.
+Sustainability: We want to work with those we support to assist in growing their market profile, improve their ability to raise funds and expand the services they provide for the people they help, even beyond our period of support.

 Accountability: We look for relationships with charities that demonstrate strong professional, operational and governance practices.
 Key performance indicators and ongoing feedback are important for our support.

 Involvement: We look for partnerships with organisations that have strong volunteer programs so that our staff and Foundation Charity Committee members can participate.